KNowledgeOnWebScale/walder/README.md

 This will start a server on `localhost:9000` with the following routes:

-* <http://localhost:9000/books/harvard> - Returns a list of books by San Franciscans owned by the Harvard Library.
+* <http://localhost:9000/bradpitt-directors> - Returns a list of directors of movies starring Brad Pitt.
-* <http://localhost:9000/music/{musician}> - Returns a list of bands the given musician (e.g. `John Lennon`) has wrote a song for.
+* <http://localhost:9000/music/{musician}> - Returns a list of bands a given musician has written a song for.
+For example, <http://localhost:9000/music/John%20Lennon> returns a list of bands John Lennon has written a song for.
-* <http://localhost:9000/movies/{actor}?page=0&limit=8> - Returns a paginated list of all movies the given actor (e.g. `Angelina_Jolie`) stars in.
+* <http://localhost:9000/artist/{artist}?writer={name}> - Returns a list of a given artist's songs selecting only those written by a specific person identified by name.
+For example, <http://localhost:9000/artist/David%20Bowie?writer=John%20Lennon> returns a list of a given artist's songs written by a specific person.
-* <http://localhost:9000/movies/{actor}/postprocessed> - Returns a list of the all movies the given actor (e.g. `Johnny_Depp`) stars in, filtered on movie titles containing 'A' and 'T' using pipe modules.
+* <http://localhost:9000/music/{artist}/postprocessed> - Returns a list of songs by a given artist that have 'star' in the title, using pipe modules.
+For example, <http://localhost:9000/music/David%20Bowie/postprocessed> returns a list of songs by David Bowie that have 'star' in the title.

 ### Options